AI Governance

 How Does the GPAI Code of Practice Affect Compliance?

-The Code of Practice, published July 10, 2025, provides a voluntary compliance pathway that 26 major providers adopted by August 2025 [EU AI Office, August 2025].
+The Code of Practice, published July 10, 2025, provides a voluntary compliance pathway that multiple major providers adopted by August 2025 [EU AI Office, August 2025].
 Signing is not legally required, but the Commission formally endorsed the Code as “an adequate tool for demonstrating compliance” with GPAI obligations.
 Non-signatories face a different regulatory posture.

+The audit fix.
 Review the Code of Practice text at code-of-practice.ai and assess alignment with your current AI governance program.
 For downstream deployers (not model providers), the Code’s transparency and information-sharing provisions define what you should demand from your GPAI providers.
 Build these requirements into vendor contracts and procurement checklists before full enforcement begins August 2, 2026.

 Frequently Asked Questions